erduotong/nuitka-doc-zh/docs/--help.md

                         and creates a console window unless the program was started from one.
 With 'disable' it doesn't create or use a console at all.
 With 'attach' an existing console will be used for outputs.
+With 'hide' a newly spawned console will be hidden and an already existing console will behave like 'force'.
 Default is 'force'.
     --windows-icon-from-ico=ICON_PATH
                         Add executable icon.
 Can be given multiple times for different resolutions or files with multiple icons